 The selectorized dumbbells are like a cross between fixed weight and adjustable.
 With this option, you can easily add weight to the ends using heavier plates to increase the amount of weight you’re lifting.
 However, they’re not as quick and easy to use as the adjustable weights.

 Even so, they’re still more convenient than the fixed options because you can adjust the weight to your liking.
 You may want to lift less one day and more the next, and these dumbbells make it possible for you to do that.
-Our absolute favorite set of selectorized dumbbells is the Rogue Fitness model.
-They are durable and come in a wide range of sizes.

 People Also Ask (FAQs)